akeneo/sfcc-helpcenter/content/md/first-steps/overview.md

 - `5- Akeneo-Entity-Record-Grouping`

-Each job can be triggered manually or automatically on its own.
+Each job can be triggered manually or automatically, independently from the others.

 ::: info
-Each job is responsible for importing PIM architecture and data into Salesforce Commerce Cloud.
-The order above should be observed to build your catalog properly (1 then 2 then 3).
+Each job is responsible for importing the PIM architecture and data into Salesforce Commerce Cloud.
+The order above should be respected to build your catalog properly (1 then 2 then 3).
 :::

 ## 1- Akeneo-Import-Attributes job

 `1- Akeneo-Import-Attributes` job imports:
 - **PIM attributes**
-- **PIM attribute options** (from simple and multi select attribute type)
+- **PIM attribute options** (from simple and multi-select attribute type)

 ::: info
 Depending on your [connector configuration](05-mapping-configuration.html), some attributes can be mapped with default SFCC product attributes.